GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 developer should do.

 {{< tabpane langEqualsHeader=true >}}
  {{< tab header="Java" >}}
     // Follow the Google Java style guide and catch the most specific type of Exception, instead of a more general one. try {
       // Do something
     } catch (IllegalArgumentException ok) {
       // IllegalArgumentException's are thrown when an invalid argument has been passed to a function.
 Ok to ignore.
     }
 {{< /tab >}}
+{{< tab header="Ruby" >}}
+    # Follow the Google Ruby style guide and catch the most specific type of Exception, instead of a more general one.
+    begin
+        # Do something
+    rescue Google::Cloud::AlreadyExistsError
+        # Do nothing if it already exists
+    end
+{{< /tab >}}
 {{< /tabpane >}}